-Action pact, formerly Concerted Services, Inc., is a Community Action agency committed to this promise.
+Action pact, is a Community Action Agency committed to this promise.

 The Head Start Goal Statement

 Action pact's Head Start/Early Head Start Program will provide quality teaching and learning environments to meet the developmental needs of all children to ensure future educational success.
 To accomplish this goal, all Head Start Learning Centers will meet or exceed the requirements of the Federal Head Start Program Standards and maintain Quality Rating Standards.